gmcninch-tufts/2025-Sp-Math146/course-pages/Math146--course-syllabus.md

   Since the class meets on Mondays and Wednesdays, problem sets will be collected weekly on *Fridays* (some weeks, a midterm report -- see below -- will instead by collected on Friday).
-[Here is the planned collection schedule](/course-pages/Math087--Assignments--AY2023-2024spring.html).
+You can find the planned collection schedule on the course website.

   A total of 10 problem sets will be collected.

-  The problems will be posted on the course website, and your solutions will be submitted to [Gradescope] -- see [these remarks concerning use of gradescope](/course-posts/resources--gradescope.html).
+  The problems will be posted on the course website, and your solutions will be submitted to [Gradescope](https://www.gradescope.com/) -- see [these remarks concerning use of gradescope](/course-posts/resources--gradescope.html).

 - 2 take-home *midterms*

 - 1 take-home *final exam*

-Please refer to the [rubric and expectation](/course-posts/resources--expectations-and-rubrics.html) for further remarks concerning these course components.
+Please refer to the course website for details on expectations concerning these course components.

 Your score in the course will be determined from these grading components by the following (implicit) formula: